SepNem32bit/Satelite-Image-Processing/README.md

-# Satelite Image Processing with U-Net
+# Satellite Image Processing with U-Net

 This repository contains an implementation of semantic segmentation using the U-Net architecture.
 The model is trained on a dataset of satellite images, performing pixel-level classification to identify different classes within the images.